 Strategy 5: Create a Sleep Story

 The thought-changing principle used in the previous strategies can also be used as a means of addressing the problem of interrupted sleep.
-During times of stress, many people experience the frustration of not being able to fall asleep due to intruding thoughts.
+During times of stress, many people experience the frustration of not being able to fall asleep due to intruding thoughts or obsessive focus about the affair.
 The lack of sleep makes them more vulnerable to stress, which results in more stressful thinking, which keeps them from sleep… and so the cycle feeds itself.